Athletics at the 1992 Summer Olympics – Men's 1500 metres

 The men's 1500 metres was an event at the 1992 Summer Olympics in Barcelona, Spain.
 There were a total number of 51 participating athletes from 40 nations, with four qualifying heats.
 The maximum number of athletes per nation had been set at 3 since the 1930 Olympic Congress.
-The event was held from 3 August to 8 August 1992.
-The event was won by Fermín Cacho of Spain, the nation's first title in the men's 1500 metres.
+The event was held from 3 to 8 August 1992.
+The event was won by 0.50 seconds by Fermín Cacho of Spain, the nation's first title in the men's 1500 metres.
 Morocco won its first medal in the event with Rachid El Basir's silver.
 Qatar won its first Olympic medal in any event with Mohamed Suleiman's bronze.

 Summary

 Most of the eyes were on reigning world champion Noureddine Morceli, who hovered in the middle of the pack, while Joseph Chesire led most of the race, marked by Jens-Peter Herold through a slow race of 62.25 and 64.58 for the first two laps, setting up a fast finish.
 A step behind the leaders, as the pace quickened going into the final lap, home team favorite Fermín Cacho who had been strategically watching the field, pushed the final backstretch to move up on Chesire.
 Passing on the inside with just over 200 to go, Cacho accelerated and was surprised Chesire was not able to mount a challenge.
 Charging out into a big lead around the turn, Cacho kept looking back for the next challenger, but there was none, Cacho and the Spanish fans celebrated.
 Even with his celebrating and looking back, Cacho's last lap was about 50.5.
 Mohamed Suleiman edged past a fading Chesire and a final sprint around the outside from eighth place netted Rachid El Basir the silver.
 Suleiman earned the first Olympic medal for Qatar.
+Cacho's winning time was the slowest winning time for the Olympic 1500m final since 1956, the last time that the winner had failed to break 3.40: moreover, the final was so much slower than either semi-final, or all but one of the heats, that the winning time in the final would have failed to even qualify as a fastest loser from the earlier rounds.
+In fact, Suleiman in the second semi-final had the distinction of running the fastest time in the competition, with Cacho narrowly behind, both men a good six seconds quicker than their efforts in the final.